Numerade lands $100M valuation for short-form STEM videos – TechCrunch

 “Real teaching involves sight and sound, but also the context of how something is delivered in the vernacular of how a student actually learns,” Ma said.
 And he wants Numerade to be a platform that goes beyond the robotic Q&A and step-by-step answer platforms such as Wolfram Alpha, and actually integrates science into how solutions are communicated to users.

-Today, the company announced that it has raised $26 million at a $100 million valuation in a round including investors such as IDG Capital, General Catalyst, Mucker Capital, Kapor Capital, Interplay Ventures, and strategic investors such as Margo Georgiadis, the former CEO of Ancestry, Khaled Helioui, the former CEO of Bigpoint Games and angel investor in Uber, and Taavet Hinrikus, founder of Wise.
+Today, the company announced that it has raised $26 million at a $100 million valuation in a round including investors such as IDG Capital, General Catalyst, Mucker Capital, Kapor Capital and Interplay Ventures, and strategic investors such as Margo Georgiadis (the former CEO of Ancestry), Khaled Helioui (the former CEO of Bigpoint Games and angel investor in Uber) and Taavet Hinrikus (founder of Wise).

 “There are supply and demand mechanics inherent to synchronous tutoring,” Ma said.
-He explained how the best tutors have limited time, may demand premiums, and overall lead to a constraint on the supply side of marketplaces.
-Group tutoring has been an option employed by some companies, pairing multiple students to one tutor for efficiency saake, but he thinks that it is “really outdated, and actually decreases the quality of tutoring.”
+He explained how the best tutors have limited time, may demand premiums and overall lead to a constraint on the supply side of marketplaces.
+Group tutoring has been an option employed by some companies, pairing multiple students to one tutor for efficiency sake, but he thinks that it is “really outdated, and actually decreases the quality of tutoring.”

-With Numerade avoiding both live learning and Wolfram-Alpha style explainers that just give the answer to students, the company has turned to a third option: videos.
-Videos are not new to edtech, but currently majorly reside in massive open online course providers such as Coursera or Udemy, or ‘edutainment’ platforms like MasterClass and Outschool.
+With Numerade avoiding both live learning and Wolfram Alpha-style explainers that just give the answer to students, the company has turned to a third option: videos.
+Videos are not new to edtech, but currently majorly reside in massive open online course providers such as Coursera or Udemy, or “edutainment” platforms like MasterClass and Outschool.
 Numerade thinks that teacher-led or educator-guided videos can be built around a specific problem within Chapter 2 of Fundamentals of Physics.

-The company has three main products: bootcamp videos for foundational knowledge, step-by-step videos that turn that knowledge into a skill and focus on sequence, and finally, quizzes that assess how much of the aforementioned information was retained.
+The company has three main products: bootcamp videos for foundational knowledge, step-by-step videos that turn that knowledge into a skill and focus on sequence and, finally, quizzes that assess how much of the aforementioned information was retained.

 The true moonshot in the startup, though, is the algorithm that decides which students see which videos.
 When explaining how the algorithm works, Ma used words like “deep learning” and “computer vision” and “ontology” but mostly the algorithm boils down to this: it wants to bring TikTok-level specificity to educational videos, using users’ historical actions to better push certain content that fits their learning style.